Alternate Reality (series): Gameplay

-Character statistics (strength, intelligence, charisma, etc) are displayed at the top of the screen.
+Character statistics (strength, intelligence, charisma, etc.) are displayed at the top of the screen.
 Some stats remain hidden from the player.
 For example, the player is not made aware of their character's alignment (good/evil/neutral).
 The player comes to learn their alignment through how other characters treated them in the game.
 Potions, poison, drunkenness, and disease, may also alter the player's stats—temporarily or permanently.
 The player has to keep track of their character's hunger, thirst, fatigue, comfort (hot or cold), and how encumbered the character is.
 While food and water can be carried, supplies are limited and the player will have to find or purchase new packets.
 The character can only sleep in an inn, so if the player was off adventuring and the character started to get hungry and tired, they would have to return to a safe area before the player could fulfill these needs.

 Due to budget constraints, the first game was released, essentially, without a plot.
 Only in the second installment were any elements of a traditional RPG plot added in, but the player could (and probably did) spend days playing before realizing the importance of any of their actions.

 The bottom of the screen alternated depending on user choice and situation between consumables like food, water, money, and torches, equipment, combat options, spells, and other things.
 The sides held the compass at left (when the player had one) and directional arrows at right.

 The gameplay of both games is reminiscent of other RPGs but more sophisticated than its peers—while the player wandered around gaining levels and equipment, there were things like a finite number of items in the world, and items stolen could be regained.
 Near overflows of memory from possessing too many items resulted in an encounter with The Devourer, a fearsome creature that sucked items from the player, and thus removed them from memory.
 Death was permissible and mostly uncheatable since the game cleverly marked the character as dead as soon as the user started and only let the character to become "alive" once they saved.
 It was possible to "revive" a lost character, but it caused a loss in one of the character's stats.

 Ports

-The games in the Alternate Reality series were developed on the Atari 8-bit family of home computers, but were ported to other platforms as well.
+The games in the Alternate Reality series were developed on the Atari 8-bit home computers, but were ported to other platforms as well.